MicrosoftDocs/azure-devops-docs/docs/pipelines/release/integrate-jenkins-vsts-aks.md

 ## Prerequisites

-* A VSTS account.
+* A VSTS organization.
 If you don't have one, you can [create one for free](https://go.microsoft.com/fwlink/?LinkId=307137).
 If your team already has one, then make sure you are an administrator of the project you want to use.

 * An Azure subscription.
 You can get one free from [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).